FontaineRiant/wrAIter/README.md

 Yes, the `fine-tuning` folder contains a few scripts that should let you do that if you know a bit of python.
 It's recommended you have at least 50 MB of raw text.
 Google Colab's servers are powerful enough to train OpenAI's 355M model.

+_wrAIter is a terrible name._

+Not a question, but yes it is.
+Still, with a French accent it's pronounced "writer".

 ## Credits